11 Easy Ways to Be Greener for Earth Day

 2. Switch to online bill paying and use less paper.

-Not only is it convenient to pay all of your bills with a click or two, it’s also an easy way to go green.
+Not only is it convenient to pay all of your bills with a click or two, it’s also an easy way to go greener.
 One study found that the average U.S. household receives 19 bills and statements from credit card companies, banks, and utilities every month.
-By switching to online statements and online bill pay, each American household could save 6.6 pounds of paper per year, save 0.08 trees, and not produce 171 pounds of greenhouse gases.
-Not bad for simply clicking a few "receive online statements" boxes.
+By switching to online statements and online bill pay, each American household could save at least several pounds of paper and avoid producing over 170 pounds of greenhouse gases.
+Not bad for simply clicking a few “receive online statements” boxes.

 3. Opt out of junk mail and catalogs.